ImpowerGames/impower/client/resources/docs/terms.md

 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | You agree to let us display content you have uploaded to your profile, written in a comment, left in a review, etc. If you terminate your account you can request to have your content deleted. |

-impower.games provides interfaces and tools for Users to generate content and make it available to other users, including ratings, reviews, profile images, banners, and others ("**User Generated Content**" or "**UGC**").
+Impower Games provides interfaces and tools for Users to generate content and make it available to other users, including ratings, reviews, profile images, banners, and others ("**User Generated Content**" or "**UGC**").
 By uploading or creating such UGC, you grant to Company the worldwide, non-exclusive, perpetual, royalty free license to use, reproduce, create derivative works, display, perform and distribute for the UGC.

 ---